Drewporter03/STATS-220/README.md

 3. A *reluctant* student.

 </details>

+## Purpose of this Repo

-This repo is for STATS 220, I made this repo as a requirement for a class project, this readme file is for me to practice markdown.
+This repo is for **STATS 220**, I made this repo as a requirement for a class project, this readme file is for me to practice markdown.

 ---